Important Changes come into effect on 1 July 2025

 What you need to do

-- your overseas driver licence that is not written in English, with an official English translation of the licence.
+• an overseas licence not in English, with an official English translation.

 You must also:

-- follow any restrictions endorsed on your overseas driver licence
+• follow any rules or limits written on your overseas licence

-- only drive the types of vehicles authorised on your licence.
+• only drive the types of vehicles your licence allows.

 Austroads has released new arrangements for the transition of overseas issued licences to Australian licences.